- Data Utilization

 This is because they want to build sustainable relationships with trusted partners rather than purchasing from vendors they are not interested in.

-Understanding these customer sentiments and utilizing information revealed by data to propose solutions to prospective customers' challenges is likely the most essential element for successful business negotiations.
+Understanding this customer perspective and utilizing information revealed by data to propose solutions to the lead's challenges is likely the most essential element for successful business negotiations.

 uSonar Editorial Department